 1. This session uses the "Chalk Talk" protocol.
-Chalk Talk is a written protocol in which students respond in writing, in a central place (such as a piece of chart paper) to an important, open-ended question-silently.
-It is a way to promote discussion and awareness of issues and perspectives.
-Chalk Talks bypass the social roadblocks that often impede classroom communication and ensure that all voices are heard.
+A Chalk Talk is a written protocol in which students respond in writing, in a central place (such as a piece of chart paper), to an important, open-ended question-silently.
+It is a way to promote discussion and awareness of issues, perspectives, or academic challenges.
+Chalk Talks bypass the social roadblocks that often impede classroom communication, and ensure that all voices are heard.
 A Chalk Talk is also an excellent way to promote awareness of patterns and problems, as students reflect on the information they have shared.